X67-cat/GNNASM-main/README.md

 ```
 Unzip the compressed package and ensure the local directory structure is complete including code files, images folder, datasets, etc.
 ## 3.2 Prepare Running Environment
-1.Open the terminal (or VS Code terminal) and navigate to the project root directory
+1. Open the terminal (or VS Code terminal) and navigate to the project root directory
 Install dependency packages (Python 3.7+ needs to be installed in advance)
 ```
 pip install numpy pandas tensorflow scikit-learn spektral scipy
 ```
-2.After the installation is complete, you can check if all libraries are successfully installed using the following command:
+2. After the installation is complete, you can check if all libraries are successfully installed using the following command:
 ```
 python -c "import numpy, pandas, tensorflow, sklearn, spektral, scipy; print('All dependencies are installed successfully!')"
 ```